Early Years Foundation Stage (EYFS)

 The four main EYFS principles that schools and practitioners work to adhere to are:

-- A Unique Child: Every child is unique and each one responds to different learning methods in different ways.
-Importantly, every child is capable of being strong, resilient and capable learner with the right guidance
+A Unique Child: Every child is unique and each one responds to different learning methods in different ways.
+Importantly, every child is capable of being a strong, resilient and capable learner with the right guidance.

-- Enabling Environments: The environment in which a child learns should prompt and encourage good learning techniques.
-An enabling environment is one which caters to each individual child's needs and gives them the freedom to expand their knowledge and development.
+Enabling Environments: The environment in which a child learns should prompt and encourage good learning techniques.
+An enabling environment is one that caters to each individual child's needs and gives them the freedom to expand their knowledge and development.